SantiagoMorais/santiagomorais/README.md

 # Felipe Santiago Morais
 ![Profile Views](https://komarev.com/ghpvc/?username=santiagomorais&color=blue&style=for-the-badge)

-Fullstack Developer with a strong frontend background, specialized in **TypeScript, React and Node.js**, building modern, scalable and well-structured applications — from responsive interfaces to APIs, databases and service integrations.
+Fullstack Developer with a strong frontend background, specialized in **TypeScript, React and Node.js**.

 ## About me

 - Fullstack Developer with a frontend-first background
-- Main stack: **TypeScript, React, Next.js, Node.js/Fastify**
+- Main stack: **TypeScript, React, Node.js/Fastify**
 - Working with **PostgreSQL and MongoDB** through **Prisma** and **Mongoose**
 - Experience with SQL and NoSQL data modeling, API design/documentation, application architecture and frontend-backend integration
-- Started my dev journey in 2023 as a career transition — HTML/CSS/JS → React/TypeScript → fullstack
+- Started my dev journey in 2023 as a career transition
-- Focused on clean code, scalable architecture, and understanding the full application lifecycle — not just the interface

 ## Current Work

-Currently working as a **Fullstack Developer at Maxtrack**, building scalable applications using:
+Currently working as a **Fullstack Developer at Maxtrack** using:

-- React / Next.js
+- React
 - Node.js / Fastify
 - TypeScript
 - TanStack Query